Dabbin-Giraffe/Summer-2023-Project--Student-Support-/README.md

 Uses a basic regular expression check for front-end verification.
 Compares the database to identify the type of account and displays content accordingly.
 - A verified admin account has access to all their students' data with privilages to add, delete and modify.
 - A verified student account has access to view all their attendance data for all their semesters.
+- Database of choise is MySQL.
+Apache server to connect to the database and manage API calls.